 Traditional recipe includes: 2 eggs, 2 cups of milk (or heavy cream for more indulgent blini), 1 big spoon of sugar, ½ little spoons of salt, approx. 2 cups of flour, 2 big spoons of oil, sunflower oil to fry.
-Whisk eggs, milk, sugar and salt.
+Whisk eggs, milk, sugar, and salt.
 Stir in the flour slowly.
 Stir in oil.
 Mix well.
-Fry both sides on medium hot pan.
+Fry both sides on medium-hot pan.

 Bortsch is well known worldwide as Russia’s major trademark.
 Unique for its deep red beetroot color, bortsch may be cooked with any meat or just vegetarian, which makes it truly cosmopolitan.
 As any Russian dish, bortsch is reach in ingredients, so a bowl of soup may be a meal by itself.

 Traditional recipe includes: 2 large or 3 medium beets, sliced into bite-sized pieces, 2 large or 3 medium potatoes, sliced into bite-sized pieces, 4 big spoon of cooking oil, 1 medium onion, finely diced, 2 carrots, grated, ½ head of cabbage, thinly sliced, 2 bay leaves, 15 cups water or meat broth, 5 big spoons of ketchup, 4 big spoons of lemon juice.
 Fill a large soup pot with water of broth.
 Add sliced cabbage.
 Let boil for about 10-15 minutes.
 Add sliced potato and salt.
 Fry grated carrots and diced onion with oil.
 When onion becomes brown, add ketchup and let it stew for a while.
-When potato becomes soft, add fried mix of carrot, onion and ketchup.
+When the potato becomes soft, add fried mix of carrot, onion, and ketchup.
 Check for salt, add bay leaves.
 Add beetroot; let it cook another 10-15 minutes.
 Add lemon juice.
-Let it cook 5 more minutes.
-Serve with a sour cream and dill.
+Let it cook for 5 more minutes.
+Serve with sour cream and dill.
 Add pepper, garlic, chili peppers, vinegar to the plate according to your likes.

 Russian salad is the main Russian dish, mandatory for any kind of celebration.
 The salad originated from France, hence the second name – Olivie, but not much has remained from the original recipe.
-Most of ingredients were too rare or expensive for the 20th century Russia, so they got replaced by the local ones.
-This salad is very difficult because it’s next to impossible to make 2-3 servings of it, since the recipe can include up to 10 ingredients.
+Most of the ingredients were too rare or expensive for 20th century Russia, so they got replaced by the local ones.
+This salad is very difficult because it’s next to impossible to make 2-3 servings of it since the recipe can include up to 10 ingredients.

 Traditional recipe includes: 3 medium potatoes, 1 medium carrot, 200 gr of green peas, 4 medium pickles, 250 gr of any meat/ham, 1 egg, 1 small onion, optionally: ½ of apple and medium fresh cucumber, mayo dressing.
 Boil potato and carrot, peal.
 Boil egg.
-Slice all ingredients into pea size cubes.
+Slice all ingredients into pea-size cubes.
 Mix all, add mayo, salt.

 This master class can be incorporated into almost any tour program.
 Class duration is about 3 hrs, but it can be more or less depending on how much time you have (but recommended minimum time is 2-3 hrs).
 This activity is good both for kids and their parents who like to cook and have fun with their children!